 Yet, there are people in our church families who are on their way to hell and we say, “I don’t want to judge!”
 Or, “Who am I to say anything?”

 I want to emphasize that we are not to set ourselves up as judge or final authority over the lives of others.
-And we always need to examine our own lives and motives before we consider addressing other people’s issues (Matt.
+Also, we can’t definitively know whether someone else is saved or not and we always need to examine our own lives and motives before we consider addressing other people’s issues (Matt.
 7.3-5).

 But we all have people in our circle of influence whose lives don’t match what they say they believe.
 We know others who have life dominating sins or who are making unbiblical choices like living together.
 All while professing to be believers.
 Could some of them be the “many” Jesus talked about?